NehalGund/Reservation-System/README.md

 ## Support

-If you find any errors or any problems related to this program, feel free to contact me : gundnehal@mail.com
+If you discover any faults or difficulties with this program, please contact me at gundnehal@mail.com